Faculty

 E: nadia_shihab@sfu.ca

-Her creative practice is bolstered by over a decade of experience as a community practitioner.
-She holds an MFA in Art Practice (UC Berkeley, 2021), as well as a Master in City & Regional Planning (UC Berkeley, 2009) – a degree which grounds her art practice within critical understandings of urban space and practical training in ethnography.
-Her community-based work includes Fulbright research in southeastern Turkey, and facilitating projects spanning affordable housing preservation, refugee youth mentorship, and community-guided philanthropy.
+Her creative practice is supported by over a decade of work as a community practitioner.
+Graduate work in city planning further grounds her art practice within critical understandings of power and the production of space.
+In addition to her studio practice, she has led ethnographic research as a Fulbright scholar in southeastern Turkey, and worked in affordable housing preservation, refugee youth mentorship, and community-guided philanthropy.
 She was raised in west Texas by immigrant parents from Iraq & Yemen.

 Kathy Slade